Quality Assurance and Risk Management: A Synergistic Approach to Success

 Q: What is the difference between QA and Quality Control (QC)?

 A: While both are related to quality, QA is a broader, more proactive approach focusing on preventing defects and improving processes.
-QC, on the other hand, is a reactive approach focusing on detecting defects during the production process.
-QA is the why and QC is the how in maintaining quality.
+But qC, on the other hand, is a reactive approach focusing on detecting defects during the production process.
+QA is the why and QC is the how in maintaining quality Easy to understand, harder to ignore..

 Q: Can risk management be implemented without a formal QA program?